mamba2410/picowalker/docs/TUTORIAL.md

 Next, we'll need to install the raspberry pi pico C/C++ SDK.
-Raspberry pi already has [a tutorial](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf) on how to get started with the pico SDK, so go read that for more details, but I will write some rough instructions here:
+Raspberry pi already has [a tutorial](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf) on how to get started with the pico SDK, so go read that for more details,

+**I highly recommend using the official Raspberry Pi guide as this may become outdated over time**

+That being said, I will write some rough instructions here:

 First, create a directory and clone the [pico-sdk](https://github.com/raspberrypi/pico-sdk) git repository into it.